 Construction works are being managed carefully and sensitively to minimise the potential impact to surrounding neighbours and businesses.
 Representatives from the Project Team continue to provide updates to neighbours and the broader community as work on the Gawler Rail Electrification Project progresses.

 Will there be any disruption to road intersections along the corridor?

-In order to construct the works and commission the new signalling and overhead wiring infrastructure some traffic restrictions will continue to be required.
+In order to construct the works and commission the new signalling and overhead wiring infrastructure some temporary road closures and traffic restrictions will continue to be required.
 To safely undertake these works, speed and lane restrictions will be in place during the works.

 Nearby properties and road users will be advised of upcoming level crossing closures and where required motorists are advised to plan ahead, allow extra travel time and observe signage.